Skip to main content

 These forms have a degree of customization that you can use to better match your own company's branding on your website.
 Rather than a bland white form, you can update the color scheme, add shadowing, update the font style, and even some of the verbiage - all to better reflect your individual style.

-To access this part of your system, to start updating your own webforms, you can follow the steps below.
+To access this part of your system, you'd follow the steps below:

 Displayed above is the Short Form, this is a popular form for our clients and their customers.
 It's short, simple, and gets the basics of what you need to be able to start the estimate process.

 This is the Long Form.
-As the name implies, this form does take longer to fill out, but it does provide you more info even before you contact the customer, as it prompts them to fill out the inventory, and request additional services, such as packing or storage.
-These additional requests will appear as notes on the estimate request that appears in your system.
+As the name implies, this form does take longer to fill out, but it does provide you with more information even before you contact the customer, as it prompts them to fill out the inventory, and request additional services, such as packing or storage.
+These additional requests will appear as notes on the estimate when the request appears in your system.

 And finally, of the three main forms that we have in the system, is the Claim Form.
 If there's any damage to a customer's items discovered after the job has already been completed, and the crew has left, they can use this form to inform you of that damage.
 As shown above, it comes with a prefilled disclaimer to help encourage the customer to act in good faith when filing their claim.

-The following sections cover the other parts of Company Branding, as these are mostly customization options to further apply your company's brand to different parts of the system.
+The following sections cover the other parts of Company Branding that you can use to further customize the webforms.

 The right side of the page covers what you can edit on the Claim Form.
 You can modify the pre-filled disclaimer, if you'd prefer different wording, but we do recommend you have something similar to what's already in there to help keep your customer honest in their intentions.
 Additionally, you can edit what they'll receive as part of the "thank you for filling out the claim form" - if you want to have a different timeframe for contact, for example.

-This tab gives you the ability to add a phone number and an email to your webforms.
+The Contact Info tab gives you the ability to add a phone number and an email to your webforms, as well as add a website URL that it'll redirect them to after filling out either the short or long forms.
 When an email or phone number is added to its respective row, you'll be able to show them on the form.
-Example screenshot below.
+Example screenshots below:

 Did this answer your question?